 Note on Why Remdesivir Does Not Work, or at least not as it is currently being used Remdesivir was developed as an anti-viral drug to treat HIV.
 It must be administered through IV for five days, so it is inpatient treatment.
 Currently, it is being used in hospitalized covid patients, but typically, patients aren't presenting to hospital until they're at least a week or two past symptom onset, far past the viral replication stage.
-If remdesivir works at all (which I am not even sure if it does), it would have to be given EARLY during the viral replication stage of the virus.
-And, who would want to be admitted to the hospital upon first sign of symptoms?
+If remdesivir did work (it has actually been shown to be deadly, causing kidney and liver failure), it would have to be given EARLY during the viral replication stage of the virus.
 In addition, remdesivir is quite expensive, whereas much more effective HCQ and ivermectin are incredibly cheap.
+For more info on remdesivir malfeasance, read this article and this article by Daniel Horowitz of Blaze Media.